geotaylo/lightcurves/README.md

     - 'SkyMapperv'
   - All of these filters then become available for the simulation code to use as desired.
 To include additional filters, register them in filters.py and then add them to filter lists at top of run_sncosmo.py

-* run_sncosmo.py does all of the heavy lifting, and should only be changed with caution.
+* run_sncosmo.py does all of the heavy lifting, and should only be changed with caution (e.g. to update path to dustmaps, or change the filter sets used).
 A brief overview of the code follows:
   - Cosmology and telescope parameters are set (field of view, filter sets, h0, ...).
   - ensure_dir() handles path creation.
   - get_coords() generates random galactic coordinates for SN.